Value My Artwork

 Step 5: Know when to authenticate

-Higher-value works (typically $5,000+) may need expert review, condition assessment, or insurance appraisal.
-We’ll flag if that seems likely.
+Higher-value works (typically $5,000+) may need expert authentication, a condition report, or a formal insurance appraisal.
+We'll flag if that seems likely.
+Not sure whether you need a free estimate or a paid appraisal?
+See our free art appraisal guide.

 Get Free Valuation